longlho/node-jsonrpc/README.md

 - Authentication can be achieved by giving a preHandle function
 - Introspection (in progress)

+## Installation
+The usual `npm install njrpc` or if you prefer, you can grab the source/fork it and make changes yourself.

 ## Usage
 Handlers that can be registered with njrpc should have a name attribute in the instance.
 A sample handler can be found in handler.js.